Tee1er/boing/README.md

 - **Easy to install:** Almost anyone should be able to get Boing working, with little to no technical knowledge required.

   Boing is an extra layer on top of the Mindustry Dedicated Server that allows you to control it remotely using a Discord bot.
 This enables you and your friends to play together that much more easily.

+  >  ***Note: Boing works best on Windows; on Linux there may be some bugs.
+We're working on better Linux support, to come in the v2.2 release***
 ****

 #### Table of Contents